What Is Po.et (POE)? | The Full Fledged Guide

 The Rosetta Era began in June 2017.
 Most notably during this time, Po.et released their ICO and raised $10 million dollars from the token sale.
 Using these funds and their seed round, Po.et was able to launch their public test net and integrate their first publishers onto the platform.
 WordPress users were officially able to timestamp and keep an updated log of all of their written work.

 Launched in August 2017, POE is still a relatively new token.
-The current market price is about .0000053 BTC, less than 1/4th of it’s January 2018 high of .000017 BTC.
-While it suffered major blows in the overall crypto market pullback early this year, the team has remained focused on their product and roadmap.
-It will be interesting to see if the price can recover and continue to grow as the project matures.
+While it suffered major blows in the overall crypto market pullback of early 2018, the team has remained focused on their product and roadmap.

 Where to Buy POE